apple/ccs-calendarserver/doc/Admin/MultiServerDeployment.rst

 ----------------
 Proxy Database
 ----------------

+As of version 6.0, the proxy data is stored in the main database, and no special steps are required to configure a multi-server deployment to share proxy data.
+The rest of the information in this section applies only to server versions before 6.0.

 The Proxy DB (for delegation) is typically stored on disk in an sqlite DB, which does not allow for concurrent access across multiple hosts.
 To address this, create an additional DB in the postgres server, then edit caldavd.plist to add something like the following, and disable any other ProxyDB configuration.